-The original concept came from a real-world terrorist bomb attack in Manchester, England that rendered the Head Quarters and IT infrastructure of a 100-year old insurance customer inaccessible for a week.
+The original concept came from an extraordinary incident in Manchester, England that rendered the Head Quarters and IT infrastructure of a 100-year old insurance customer inaccessible for a week.
 At the time, the founders were providing Sun enterprising consulting services to this client who realised that they needed a comprehensive Disaster Recovery capability in the event of a similar future catastrophe, without which the continuous operation of their IT infrastructure would have significantly threatened the ability for the business to survive.

 As there were no appropriate commercial High Availability solutions available on the Sun enterprise systems at that time, the founders designed, conceived and developed the first commercial High Availability product for Solaris, RSF-1.
 This very first version (providing failover services to SPARCCentre 2000 and 1000 clusters) ensured the client’s Ingres-based bespoke applications were Highly Available with fully automated failover in the event of failure.

 As more interest came from other enterprise Sun users, High-Availability.com was formed as a separate business.
 Product development and customer take-up increased with many early implementations ordered on customers behalf by Sun Microsystems.
 During these early days, most RSF-1 implementations protected various bespoke and third-party applications based on Oracle, Ingres and Sybase databases on Sun SPARC Solaris enterprise systems.
 A Linux version was also released in 1996.